Access couldn't be easier

 S2 Snowdon Sherpa from Pen y Pass

 Bus timetables subject to change.
 Check all bus details HERE.

 Bangor (12 miles), buses 85 and 86 stop at the station

 If you enjoy cycling why not use pedal power to come to beautiful, bike-friendly Snowdonia Mountains and Coast by following the National Cycle Network.
 Quiet, traffic-calmed and traffic-free routes create easy access from the surrounding area and further afield.

 Transfers from the international gateways of Manchester, Liverpool and Birmingham take less than two hours.
 A new air route between Cardiff International Airport and Anglesey Airport takes just over an hour.
 See Eastern Airways Anglesey

 Irish Ferries and Stena Line operate regular and high-speed services to Holyhead from Dublin and Dun Laoghaire.
 For southern Snowdonia, ferry services into Fishguard and Pembroke Dock are a handy alternative.

-A Ferry 0844 576 5503 Ability to compare all ferry companies to find the best one
+A Ferry has the bility to compare all ferry companies to find the best deal for you

 Call the following numbers for information on public transport in: